 Thus, women who cannot risk even the slightest estrogen exposure should speak with their gynecologist before starting even low-dose estrogen therapy.
-One has to weigh the risks against the benefits to see if it is a viable choice.
+They have to weigh the risks against the benefits to see if it is a viable choice.

-Sexual desire is thoughts and fantasies about sexual matters, and nothing satisfying happens without such sexual desire.
+Sexual desire refers to thoughts and fantasies about sexual matters, and nothing satisfying happens without such sexual desire.

 For most women, sexual thoughts and fantasies during the reproductive years are a life highlight that defines interpersonal relationships and impacts self-esteem.
 Sexual desire is at the center of the human sexual cycle and is most natural.